Ria424/developers-animatesdk-docs/Filter_object/Filter18.md

 #### Description

-Property; a string that specifies the type of bevel or glow.
+Property; `string`; A string that specifies the type of bevel or glow.
 Acceptable values are "inner", "outer", and "full".
 This property is defined for Filter objects with a value of "bevelFilter", "gradientGlowFilter", or "gradientBevelFilter" for the [Filter.name](../Filter_object/Filter13.md) property.

 #### Example